How to Monitor and Manage your Phantom Slots and Execution Time

 • All associated result files and launch history will be deleted and cannot be recovered.

-• Any leads saved to your LinkedIn Leads page will remain available, but they will no longer be linked to the deleted Phantom.
+• Any leads saved to your LinkedIn Leads page will remain available, but they will no longer be linked to the deleted automation.

-• Any filters or lists using the Phantom as a reference will stay in place.
+• Any filters or lists using the automation as a reference will stay in place.

 Be sure to download any important data first.
 Deletion is permanent.